About 5% to 10% of breast cancers are thought to be hereditary, caused by mutated genes passed from parent to child.

 Many inherited cases of breast cancer are associated with two gene mutations: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).

 The average woman in the United States has about a 1 in 8, or about 12%, risk of developing breast cancer in her lifetime.
-Women who have a BRCA1 or BRCA2 mutation (or both) can have up to an 80% risk of being diagnosed with breast cancer during their lifetimes.
-Breast cancers associated with an abnormal BRCA1 or BRCA2 gene tend to develop in younger women and occur more often in both breasts than cancers in women without these abnormal genes.
+Women who have a BRCA1 or BRCA2 mutation (or both) can have up to a 72% risk of being diagnosed with breast cancer during their lifetimes.
+Breast cancers associated with BRCA1 or BRCA2 mutations tend to develop in younger women and occur more often in both breasts than cancers in women without these mutations.

 Men who have an abnormal BRCA2 gene have a higher risk of breast cancer than men who don't -- about 8% by the time they're 80 years old.
 This is about 80 times greater than average.